 Size Direct feeder Reversing feeder S00 1 NO contact is integrated in the contactor.
 1 NC contact is integrated in the contactor.
-S0 1 NO contact and 1 NC contact are 1 NO contact and 1 NC contact are inte- S2 integrated in the contactor.
-The user can decide how the NC contact is assigned. grated in the contactor.
+S0 1 NO contact and 1 NC contact are integrated in the contactor.
 The NC contact is assigned to the interlock.